linus04-bit/CMTProject/README.md

 ## Formulae
 Certain variables, such as "*gridsize*" or "*leaves_days*", as well as  computations applied in this project come from [Kofel, Donato, et al."*Quantifying the impact of urban trees on air quality in Geneva, Switzerland*"EPFL 2023](https://infoscience.epfl.ch/entities/publication/40973cec-92bd-4171-b671-817c28a88f64).

-The formuale used for the calculation of the net ozone uptake comes from [Manzini, Jacobo, et al. "*FlorTree: A unifying modelling framework for estimating the species-specific pollution removal by individual trees and shrubs, 2023.*"](https://www.sciencedirect.com/science/article/pii/S1618866723001383)
+The formula used for the calculation of the net ozone uptake comes from [Manzini, Jacobo, et al. "*FlorTree: A unifying modelling framework for estimating the species-specific pollution removal by individual trees and shrubs, 2023.*"](https://www.sciencedirect.com/science/article/pii/S1618866723001383)

 ## Usage of AI
 Artificial Intelligence such as ChatGPT(Version: GPT-4V (Vision) architecture) and Microsoft Copilot (Version: Microsoft Copilot, powered by GPT-4.
 (2024)) was used in this project.
-The main use concerned explaining certain code, such as the implementation of *ctypes*, and debugging of code.
+The main purpose was to explain certain code, such as the implementation of ctypes, and to debug the code.
 The function "*my_strndup*", located in "*Functions/b_extract_data_and_memory*", was entirely created by ChatGPT.

 ## Reflection and Outlook
 Unfortunately, this program is strongly restricted by memory and time.
-This problem could be solved by using pandas instead of simple string comparison in the file "*/Functions/e_filter_trees.py*", such that the program runs faster and all of the data could be taken into account.
-The decision of using Ctypes in our python execution file helped us to run other computations very fast and dynamically allocate memory.
-This choice is therefore justified and recommendable.
-Moreover, one could decide to implement a computation for a two dimensional normal distribution or a latin hypercurbe in */Functions/b_extract_data_and_memory*" to calculate missing values for measured height and crown diameter.
+This problem could be solved by using pandas instead of simple string comparison in the file "*/Functions/e_filter_trees.py*", allowing the program to run faster and take all of the data into account.
+The decision to use ctypes in our Python execution file allowed us to run other computations very fast and dynamically allocate memory.
+This choice is therefore justified and recommended.
+Moreover, one could decide to implement a computation for a two dimensional normal distribution or a Latin hypercurbe in */Functions/b_extract_data_and_memory*" to calculate missing values for measured height and crown diameter of the trees.